Manohara Odelia Pinot: Personal life

-The issue gained greater attention when Malaysian Prime Minister Najib Tun Razak dodged questions about the alleged abduction of Manohara by the Malaysian prince as he met Indonesian President Susilo Bambang Yudhoyono in Jakarta on 23 April 2009.
+The issue gained greater attention when Malaysian Prime Minister Najib Razak dodged questions about the alleged abduction of Manohara by the Malaysian prince as he met Indonesian President Susilo Bambang Yudhoyono in Jakarta on 23 April 2009.
 The mother of the missing model held a press conference at the National Commission on Violence Against Women in Jakarta.
 She complained that Malaysian authorities had stopped her going to Malaysia to check on her daughter's condition.
-The circumstances have been compared to the case of Altantuya Shaariibu.
+The circumstances were compared to the case of Altantuya Shaariibu.
 The Indonesian government demanded the Malaysian government explain why an Indonesian woman was denied entry to see her daughter amid claims of abuse committed by her husband of Malaysian royalty.

 On Sunday, 31 May 2009 Manohara escaped Kelantan Sultan's authority in Singapore and returned to Indonesia with her mother.
 Manohara and Kelantan royal family were in Singapore to accompany Sultan of Kelantan as he sought medical treatment there.
 Daisy Fajarina was in Singapore to meet her daughter, and Manohara called her to tell her the name of hotel where she was staying.
 When Manohara tried to escape the hotel, Kelantan bodyguards attempted to stop her on the 3rd floor where the Sultan was staying.
 With assistance from the US Embassy, Manohara reached Changi Airport and finally succeeded in returning to Indonesia with her mother.
 At a TV press conference on 31 May 2009, Manohara confirmed her mother's allegations that her husband, Tengku Fakhry, had abused her both emotionally and physically.
 Manohara also stated that she would not return to Kelantan, also expressing her willingness to file for divorce from Tengku Fakhry.

 Women's rights activist Ratna Sarumpaet, who previously offered assistance to Manohara, withdrew the offer, citing Manohara and Daisy's lack of determination in pursuing the case.
 Lawyer O.C.
 Kaligis, who offered his legal counsel, also withdrew from representing Manohara, citing difficulty in gathering evidence and cooperation.
 The case was then taken by lawyer Hotman Paris Hutapea.